Peers for Progress accelerates and promotes best practices in peer support as a regular part of health care and prevention around the world.

 The site represents much of the aggregate of work we have done in bringing together resources for the thousands of peer support programs around the world that are eager to enhance their quality and services.
 Notably, we have new sections under Tools & Training dedicated to Spanish materials, Chinese materials and also primary care resources.

-Earlier in the year, we published in Health Affairs findings from four projects– in Cameroon, South Africa, Uganda and Thailand– detailing the impact of peer support programs in helping people manage diabetes and avoid disease associated disabilities.
+Published in Health Affairs were findings from four projects– in Cameroon, South Africa, Uganda and Thailand– detailing the impact of peer support programs in helping people manage diabetes and avoid disease associated disabilities.
 The Peers for Progress site contains a great storehouse of these resources.
 Please visit and share resources and feedback.

 Peers for Progress Project Launched at Alivio Medical Center